PX4/PX4-Autopilot/apps/examples/README.txt

   The following configuration options can be selected:

+    CONFIG_EXAMPLES_NXLINES_BUILTIN -- Build the NXLINES example as a "built-in" that can be executed from the NSH command line
     CONFIG_EXAMPLES_NXLINES_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
 Default: 0 CONFIG_EXAMPLES_NXLINES_DEVNO - The LCD device to select from the LCD